amparhizgar/hello-github/README.md

 # hello-github
-I'm amirhossein parhizgar and this is an exprimental repo!
+This is an exprimental repo!